TAKE A NEW STEP

 WHAT WE HAVE DONE

-The Foundation received support from West Mercia Police and Crime Commissioner in 2014 for this project which aimed to use multi-sport and ‘street sport’ activity to engage with young people, and identify those sports they would be interested in, with a view to providing further opportunities for them to participate in these.
+The TNS FC Foundation received support from West Mercia Police and Crime Commissioner in 2014 for this project which aimed to use multi-sport and ‘street sport’ activity to engage with young people and identify the sports they would be interested in, with a view to providing further participation opportunities.

-The project also aimed to equip teachers with additional tools and ongoing community support, through sport, to address challenging behaviours displayed in school; and to encourage young people’s involvement in positive out of school diversionary activity.
-The programme also provided opportunities for young people’s personal development and re-investment in their community through volunteering and work experience opportunities.
+The project also aimed to equip teachers with additional tools and ongoing community support, through sport, to address challenging behaviours displayed in school and encourage young people’s involvement in positive out of school diversionary activities.
+It also provided opportunities for young people’s personal development and re-investment in their community through volunteering and work experience opportunities.

-We established a very positive relationship with the Marches Academy which led to the commencement of a morning programme of activities following the October half term with a cohort of their Year 10 pupils.
-We also worked with partner organisations to deliver these sessions, and thank them for their contributions to the programme (eg Martial Arts and Oswestry CrossFit).
-We also worked with the school to provide facilities for the pupils to spend the second half of their day developing woodland and vocational skills in adjoining woodland owned by the Football Club.
-These sessions were led by staff from the school, to create woodland which could be enjoyed by the local community.
-Whilst this aspect did not form part of the PCC funded project, it enabled the Foundation to offer a full day’s activity off site for the school pupils, who have designed woodland improvements, created pathways, and cleared areas for the wider community.
+A very positive relationship was established with the Marches Academy which led to the commencement of a morning programme of activities following the October half term with a cohort of their Year 10 pupils.
+The Foundation also worked with partner organisations, including Martial Arts and Oswestry CrossFit, to deliver these sessions.
+We worked closely with the school to provide facilities for the pupils to spend the second half of their day developing woodland and vocational skills in adjoining land owned by the Football Club.
+These sessions were led by staff from the school to create woodland which could be enjoyed by the local community.
+Whilst this aspect did not form part of the PCC funded project, it enabled the Foundation to offer a full day’s activity off site for the school pupils, who have designed woodland improvements, created pathways and cleared areas for the wider community.
 The morning project (funded by the PCC) comprised the following:

-As part of the project we worked closely with Energize Telford and Shropshire, and also with the Street Games teams.
-These partnerships meant we were able to provide the opportunity for all Year 10 pupils in the first cohort to take a Young Sports Leaders qualification (Football Futures), and offered Street Games volunteering opportunities to those who were interested in developing a longer term volunteering relationship with us.
+As part of the project we worked closely with Energize Telford and Shropshire as well as the Street Games teams.
+These partnerships meant we were able to provide the opportunity for all Year 10 pupils in the first cohort to take a Young Sports Leaders qualification (Football Futures).
+They also offered Street Games volunteering opportunities to those who were interested in developing a longer term volunteering relationship with us.

 Our community diversionary element of this project commenced at Easter 2015 when the weather started to improve!

-We have provided weekly football and multi-sport activities on the Multi-Use Games Area (MUGA) in Oak Street, Oswestry.
-This is now leading to longer term provision of doorstep multi-sport activities, including football, dodgeball and volleyball, for those aged 14 years plus at The Centre, Oak Street, Oswestry.
+The Foundation has provided weekly football and multi-sport activities on the Multi-Use Games Area (MUGA) in Oak Street, Oswestry.
+This has lead to longer term provision of doorstep multi-sport activities, including football, dodgeball and volleyball, for those aged 14 years plus at The Centre, Oak Street, Oswestry.

 We have teamed up with STAR Housing and The Three Parishes Big Local to provide weekly diversionary activities for young people in Gobowen, Weston Rhyn and St Martins.
 The Police and Crime Commissioner support has meant that young people in each of those villages have access to free multi-sport activities once a week regardless of their ability.

-We have also recently received support from the Gobowen, St Martins and Weston Rhyn Local Joint Committee to continue and extend our holiday provision in those villages, with effect from October half term 2015.
-This will effectively enable us to continue the provision established by the PCC
+The Foundation has also recently received support from the Gobowen, St Martins and Weston Rhyn Local Joint Committee to continue and extend holiday provision in those villages, with effect from October half term 2015.

 HAVE WE BEEN EFFECTIVE?